jakubcieslik99/mega-dbs-backup-script/README.md

 The script that backups all three databases is located in `/scripts` directory and called `backup.sh`.

-You also have to provide proper environment variables in `.env` file.
+You also have to provide proper environment variables in `.env` file and use pnpm package manager.

 All information about environment variables can be found in the `Environment Variables` section.